Traveling Together in Exile

 WHEN: Wednesday, July 18th

 WHERE: Presbytery Center, 1710 S. Grant St., Denver

-Our second lunchtime gathering will be Wednesday, April 18th, from 12:00-1:15 pm at the Presbytery Center.
-Short on time, if you would like to attend by video, please contact Beth Carlisle.
-In preparation for that gathering, please read Daniel 2.
+Our third lunchtime gathering will be Wednesday, July 18th, from 12:00-1:15 pm at the Presbytery Center.
+In preparation for that gathering, please read Daniel 3.

 In 2018, we are incorporating more theological reflection in our presbytery assemblies.
 Our presbytery worship services will explore this paradigm shift from ministry in the 'promised land' to faithful ministry in 'exile.'
 We will locate ourselves alongside Daniel, who figured out how to remain faithful to the LORD while serving in the courts of Babylon.